 For those of us who are parents, our children are the most important part of our lives.
-We do just about anything to keep them safe and put their well-being ahead of our own.
+We do anything and everything to keep them safe and put their well-being ahead of our own.

-Who Is Entitled To Child Support?
+Who Is Entitled To Child Support in Oregon?

 What Does Child Support Cover?

-- a safe, secure place to live,
+- A safe, secure place to live.

 While child support covers the needs, it doesn’t necessarily cover the wants.
 Extras can figure into the decision, but ultimately the court only takes necessities into account.

-How Do Courts Determine Child Support?
+How Do Courts Determine Child Support in Oregon?

 The court considers the needs of the children, as well as each parent’s income and ability to pay.
 Things like debt, regular payments like union dues or spousal support, and other financial elements play a part.
-There’s a formula to figuring out child support.
+There’s a formula for figuring out child support.